Find answers to common questions about this new service:

 Your personal timetable is the default view when you log into the timetable web portal.
 You can return to your Personal Timetable at any time by selecting the My Timetable menu item on the left-hand side of the screen.

-Links cannot be seen within the other areas of the timetable web portal, such as via module searches.
+Staff can view view links via the Modules and Programmes searches within the Timetable web portal.
 Links are not displayed in any other web system, such as TULIP.

 My activity in the Timetable System doesn't have links